Melbourne for Kids: 40+ Kids Activities in Melbourne

 Kryal Castle is a medieval Adventure Park where myths, legends, and fairy tales come alive.
+It is such a unique day out for the whole family.
 Get lost in the labrynth, visit the Wizards workshop, have a go at knight school, watch the royal joust, and more!

 Read more: Kryal Castle

 Melbourne has some amazing beaches.
 Take a picnic and head to Williamstown or Brighton.
 Spend the day down on the Mornington Peninsula, or if you like the ocean, head to the Great Ocean Road.

 Fairy Park is one of Victoria’s oldest theme parks, full of traditional tales, myths, and legends.
 Located about an hour West of Melbourne, in Anaki, Fairy Park is a great place to take your kids for a fun day of fairy tales and adventure.